Google Cloud Storage (GCS) is fantastic to host a static website, and I explained the procedure in my previous article.

 - Update Domain A record at DNS registrar to point to Google LB Front-end IP

 Verify your website through https://

-Google LB also give you an option to enable their CDN.
-So if you are ready to spend few $$, then you may explore having LB in front of cloud storage bucket to serve the static website.
+Google LB also gives you an option to enable their CDN.
+So if you are ready to spend a few $$, then you may explore having LB in front of the cloud storage bucket to serve the static website.